w3f/polkadot-wiki/docs/learn/learn-offenses.md

 Now, assume that a group is running several validators, and they all have an issue in the same slot.
 The penalty would be min((3 \* 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
 If 20 validators
-equivocate, this is a much more serious offense and possibly indicates a coordinated attack on the network, and so the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
+equivocate, this is a much more serious offense, possibly indicating a coordinated attack on the network.
+So, the slash will be much greater - min((3 \* 20 / 100)^2, 1) = 0.36, or a 36% slash on all these validators and their nominators.
 All slashed validators will also be chilled.

 The example above shows the risk of nominating or running many validators in the active set.
-While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
-A single validator equivocating causes a 0.09% slash, two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.
+While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one) slashing grows exponentially.
+A single validator equivocating causes a 0.09% slash, and two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.